massimo-marino/memvar/README.md

 $ make
 $ ./memvar-unit-tests
 ```
-If needed (cmake fails), copy `FindGMock.cmake` to the Modules directory of cmake.
+If needed (because cmake fails), copy `FindGMock.cmake` to the Modules directory of cmake.

 In my installation located in my home, it is in `~/cmake-3.26.3-linux-x86_64/share/cmake-3.26/Modules/`